constcut/aurals/README.md

 https://github.com/schellingb/TinySoundFont

-* FFTReal
+* FFTReal (tiny tweaked)

 https://github.com/cyrilcode/fft-real

-Both libraries have permissing MIT license, that help use same license for this project.
+All libraries have permissive license, that help use same license for this project.